vladyslavpavlenko/vladyslavpavlenko.github.io/posts/the-lessons-we-learned-rotating-apple-pay-certificates.md

 The only takeaway I had afterward – logic is not always something you can rely on; you have to test how things actually behave.

 # Takeaways
-I originally wanted this to be a pure success story.
-In fact, I’m rewriting this article now, because I started working on it before the incident with the Merchant Identity certificate.
-Basically, this turned into a half-success, half-fuckup story – but with a lot of useful insights to share.
+I originally wanted this to be a pure success story and even started writing it before the incident.
+What was supposed to be a resounding victory turned out to be a production fuckup – caused by building a clever system on top of an unverified assumption.
+That's exactly where the most useful insights came from.

-When it comes to what I learned from this journey, I'd definitely highlight these points:
+When it comes to what I learned from all this, I'd definitely highlight these points:

-- Conduct a complete testing of your system.
-Even when everything seems logical, it's not ultimately the case.
+- **Don't ever build your systems on heuristics.** If you do, at least conduct a complete and thorough testing.
-- Always validate hashes to be 100% sure your certificates are properly generated.
+- Make sure you support different certificates per environment, so the rotation process can be tested beforehand.
-- Your old Payment Processing Certificate will disappear the second you activated the new one.
+- Instrument the rotation itself.
+Track success/error rates per certificate, add alerts around expiry windows, and make the switching behaviour trackable on dashboards.
-- Make sure to add metrics to track the switching process.
-This will save you from uncertainty during the rotation process.
+- Have a simple, documented rotation playbook.
+A step-by-step checklist that anyone on call can follow easily.

-Hope my insights were helpful!
+Thanks for reading.
+If this article helps you dodge a similar outage, it was worth writing.